Structural Demographic Trends in Employment

 Another interesting if less conspicuous line in the chart of the six age cohorts above is the blue one, representing ages 45-54.
 Household income data tells us that historically this age bracket has the distinction of being the peak earning years.
 For more on this topic, see this commentary.
 It thus comes as a surprise that the LFPR for the peak earners is down 3.4% since the the turn of the century.

 Our Aging Work Force

-I'll close this commentary with a pair of pie charts based on annual data to illustrate the change in the six cohorts from 2000 to 2012.
+I'll close this commentary with a pair of pie charts based on annual data for the Civilian Labor Force (as opposed to the LFPR) to illustrate the change in the six cohorts from 2000 to 2012.

 There is little doubt that the two 20th century recessions and major market selloffs devastated the retirement readiness for a great many of the individuals nearing that milestone.
 And many who had retired were ultimately forced to reenter the workforce to make ends meet.

 Footnote on Data Revisions: The BLS's monthly employment data is probably the most closely watched economic report, especially in light of the Fed's linkage of monetary policy with the unemployment rate.
 Last Friday's news of 169K new jobs in August made headlines in the financial press.
 History tells us, however, to have little confidence in its accuracy, for the series is subject to substantial revisions.
 How substantial?
 For some particulars, see this BLS publication showing the rather amazing revisions since 1979.